iRail/hyperRail/README.md

 In case you just want to update the stations list to the latest version, run: `composer update`

-# License

-We hereby put this work in the public domain under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/)!

 Feel free to attribute us at http://hello.irail.be.